codeartisticninja/blank/README.md

 Theme: Write
 ============
-The theme of the month is "write".
+The theme of the moth is "write".

 Compile and run
 ---------------